dotnet-script/dotnet-script/README.md

 dotnet script foo.csx -- arg1 arg2 arg3
 ```

-Then you can access the arguments in the script context using the global `ScriptArgs` collection:
+Then you can access the arguments in the script context using the global `Args` collection:

 ```
-foreach (var arg in ScriptArgs)
+foreach (var arg in Args)
 {
     Console.WriteLine(arg);
 }